briteming/gh-blog/README.md

 # Use
 If you'd like to use it you can simply:

-1. Clone it
+1. Clone it and cd into gh-blog

-2. `bower intall`
+2. npm install && npm install -g bower

+3. bower intall

-3. Make necessary changes to `config.json` or change images
+4. Make necessary changes to `config.json` or change images

-4. Copy contents and push it to repo of your choice
+5. Copy contents and push it to repo of your choice

 The style for the blog belongs to https://github.com/Skepton/Pixelpusher

-# Dev

-1. `npm install`

-2. `gulp`